 - the legality of the owner (or seller),

 When conducting legal due diligence, our lawyers in Malaysia will request the ownership documents for searching every detail.
 For example, if the title corresponds to the owner's identification and name, the title's status (freehold or leasehold), and, in the leasehold case, the expiration date, if the property is mortgaged to a certain bank or company, etc.

 If the individual’s title of the property has not yet been issued by the Land Office, then the property is surely held on a master title.
 In such a case, our law firm in Malaysia can help you by making sure that there are presented certain documents:

 - The main documents will be the sales and purchase agreement (between the developer and the seller),

 - The loan agreement (between the buyer’s bank and the seller),

 - A copy of the finalized payment between the owner and the bank (in case the owner was offered a loan),

 - All of the necessary documents are available (especially if the property was purchased from a previous owner).

-These documents constitute the trail and history of ownership for the property.
+These documents constitute the trail and history of ownership of the property.
 So, if any of these documents are missing, our attorneys in Malaysia will help trace the parties who were involved in the initial transaction.

 The financial due diligence